LinyiGuo96/LinyiGuo96.github.io/aboutme.md

 My graduate research is mainly related to [seasonal adjustment](https://en.wikipedia.org/wiki/Seasonal_adjustment), which is a common and useful technique used in time-series and finantial areas.
 Briefly, my work is to study how to utilize [state-space models](https://en.wikipedia.org/wiki/State-space_representation) (sometimes aka hidden Markov models, HMM) to achieve SA with the same even better effect compared with the conventional methods based on ARIMA models.
 There is a link to my master's thesis in the `PUBLICATIONS` of the navigation.

 My undergraduate thesis is to study the mobile phone customer loss problem.
-In specific, I utilized suvival analysis to analyze the factors' importance and trained some trees and logistic models to make prediction in order to prevent customer loss in advance.
+In specific, I utilized suvival analysis to analyze the factors' importance and trained some trees (CART, C4.0, C5.0) and logistic models to make prediction in order to prevent customer loss in advance.
 The whole project is [here](https://github.com/LinyiGuo96/MyBachelorThesis).